MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [x] DB plans shift investment risk to the employer, while DC plans shift risk to the employee.
 - [ ] They are essentially the same in structure.

-> **Explanation:** DB plans provide a predetermined payout, and the employer shoulders more investment and longevity risk, while DC plans depend on the contributions and performance of the underlying investments.
+> **Explanation:**( DB plans provide a predetermined payout, and the employer shoulders more investment and longevity risk, while DC plans depend on the contributions and performance of the underlying investments.)

----

 ### Why does an RESP offer potential tax advantages for a student beneficiary?